Aaronzijingcai/Aaronzijingcai.github.io/_pages/about.md

 ---

 <!-- ## About me -->
-<br>I am a first-year M.Eng student at the University of Science and Technology of China (USTC) and a member of the [LDS Laboratory](https://data-science.ustc.edu.cn/_upload/tpl/15/04/5380/template5380/main.htm).
-I am fortunate to be co-advised by Prof. [Fuli Feng](https://fulifeng.github.io/) (USTC) and Prof. [Fengbin Zhu](https://fengbinzhu.github.io/) (NUS)
+<br>I am a first year M.Eng student at the University of Science and Technology of China (USTC) and a member of the [LDS Laboratory](https://data-science.ustc.edu.cn/_upload/tpl/15/04/5380/template5380/main.htm), supervised by [Prof. Fuli Feng](https://fulifeng.github.io/) (USTC) and [Prof. Fengbin Zhu](https://fengbinzhu.github.io/) (NUS)

-Previously, I received a B.S. in Computer Science and Technology from the Zhejiang Gongshang University in 2024, where I was advised by [Prof. Hua Zhang](https://mypage.zjgsu.edu.cn/scie/zh2/main.htm)
+Previously, I received my B.S. in Computer Science from the Zhejiang Gongshang University in 2024, supervised by [Prof. Hua Zhang](https://mypage.zjgsu.edu.cn/scie/zh2/main.htm)

-My primary research interests are outlined below.
-For a comprehensive list of my work, please see my [Publications](https://aaronzijingcai.github.io/publications/) or [CV](https://aaronzijingcai.github.io/cv/).
-I am always open to discussing new ideas and potential collaborations—feel free to reach out via email!

-(This webpage was last updated on **Oct.
+(Last updated at **Oct.
 2025**)

 ## Research Interests
 * **Visual Document Retrieval(VDR)**, concentrating on modeling the deep logical and semantic connections between multimodal queries (textual and visual) and a document's content, layout, and structure.
-* **Novel Attention Mechanisms**, focusing on enhancing semantic feature extraction by designing dual-view models that capture relationships from both token and feature perspectives ([MP-TFWA](https://www.sciencedirect.com/science/article/pii/S0031320324005338)).
+* **Dual Attention Mechanisms**, focusing on enhancing semantic feature extraction by designing dual-view models that capture relationships from both token and feature perspectives ([MP-TFWA](https://www.sciencedirect.com/science/article/pii/S0031320324005338)).

 ## News